ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/02_pocket_analysis/README.md

 # Pocket Analysis

-This directory contains the pocket-focused analysis workflow for the `04_AlphaFold_CAF` system in the KDM5C benchmarking study.
+This directory contains the pocket-focused analysis workflow for the `04_AlphaFold_CAF` system in the KDM5C receptor-setup sensitivity study.

+The folder label `04_AlphaFold_CAF` corresponds to the **custom AlphaFold-derived KDM5C receptor setup** used in the manuscript.
+This receptor setup is referred to as **CAF**.

 ## Purpose

-This folder stores analyses used to evaluate the structural behavior and local properties of the binding pocket during the MD trajectory.
+This folder stores analyses used to evaluate local binding-pocket behavior during the MD trajectory.
+These analyses were used to support comparison of pocket-level stability metrics across receptor setups.

 ## Contents